jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/index.rst

 .. note::
   **This process applies only to courses that run on the edx.org site.** For information about adding video files to courses that run on Edge, see :ref:`Step 3.
-Upload a Video for an edx Edge Course <Post the Video Online>`.
+Upload a Video for an edx Edge Course <Upload Video>`.

 Making course videos available to as many learners as possible can be a complex undertaking.